New generation contraceptive pills

 This article focuses on the different generations of the combined pill, why they were developed and the differences between them.

-The first contraceptive pill was developed in the 1960s, and since then a lot has happened.
-There are now around 40 different pill brands, all of which work in the same way as the original pill, but contain different combinations of hormones.
+The first contraceptive pill was developed in the 1950s, and since then a lot has happened.
+There are now over 30 different brands of combined contraceptive pills, all of which work in the same way as the original pill, but contain different combinations of hormones.

-There are two reasons for developing so many different pills:
+There are two main reasons for developing so many different combined pills:

 - To minimise pill side effects.